johnmath/snap-sp23/README.md

 subcategories (string): An array representation of the list of subproperties for the optimized version of SNAP.
                         e.g. '[(marital-status, Never-married)]'

+nquereis (int): Number of black-box queries made to a target model.
+Default: 1000.

 ntrials (int): The number of experimental trials to run.
+Default: 1.
 ```

 An example to run **SNAP** attack on a **medium-sized** property :